ucbrise/flor/CIDR.md

 - Track which predictions were corrected
 - Use corrections to improve model training
 - Maintain data quality over time

+XXX TODO The above asserts benefits that aren't really apparent from the demo.

 ```python
 import flor